Tariff rate quotas explained - Frequently Asked Questions

 What are eligibility criteria?

-Eligibility criteria are used to determine who is eligible to obtain an allocation under a TRQ or a permit to import or export products that are controlled under the Export and Import Permits Act.
-For example, in the case of poultry products, applicants may be required to demonstrate that they are distributors, processors or food service providers.
+Eligibility criteria are used to determine who is eligible to obtain an allocation under a TRQ.
+For example, depending on the TRQ, in the case of chicken products, applicants may be required to demonstrate that they are distributors, processors or food service providers.

 Eligibility criteria are further defined by activity tests.